 The second thing—and probably the harder lesson of the two—is understanding how to develop a culture of labor.
 Labor has a negative connotation, in my opinion, and I don’t think it should.
 Working in a farm system is about showing up on time, respecting the team and food safety, and understanding your impact on what you’re producing.
 As we expand, our hope is that we can give people the understanding of how we all have a place in producing something for someone.
 It’s for all of us.

-This interview is part of Leff’s Into the Weeds interview series—a series that amplifies individuals whose work contributes to the achievement of the SDGs at every level.
+This interview is part of LEFF’s Into the Weeds interview series—a series that amplifies individuals whose work contributes to the achievement of the SDGs at every level.
 We’ll be bringing you insights from renowned experts and the leaders of global organizations and innovative local businesses.
-Lys Sorresso (they/them) is an editor for Leff, and Clair Myatt (she/her) is the manager of Leff’s Sustainability Group, for which Katie Parry (she/her) is the director.
+Annie Mullowney (she/her) is a senior editor for LEFF, and Clair Myatt (she/her) is the manager of LEFF’s Sustainability Group, for which Katie Parry (she/her) is the director.